A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: Conclusion

-\textbf{Hyper-parameters for the attacks} (i) \textit{PGD without model replacement}: As it is a whitebox attack, different hyper-parameters can be used by the attacker from honest clients.
-For \textbf{Setup 1}, \textbf{2}, \textbf{3}, \textbf{4} and \textbf{5} the attacker trains on samples spanned over their clean training set and $D_{attack}$ and then projects onto an $\ell_2$ ball with $\epsilon=2 \times 0.998^t$, $1.5 \times 0.998^t, 0.5\times 0.998^t$, $1$ and $1$ respectively once every $10$ SGD steps.
-The choice of hyper-parameters is taken from \cite{wang2020attack}. (ii) \textit{PGD with model replacement}: As this is also a whitebox attack, attacker is able to modify the hyper-parameters.
-Since the attacker scales its model $\epsilon$ is shrinked apriori before sending it to the parameter server (PS), making it easier for the attack to pass through the defenses even after scaling.
+\textbf{Hyper-parameters for the attacks:} (i) \textit{PGD without model replacement}: As it is a white box attack, different hyper-parameters can be used by the attacker from honest clients.
+For \textbf{Setup 1}, \textbf{2}, \textbf{3}, \textbf{4}, \textbf{5} and \textbf{6} the attacker trains on samples spanned over a clean training set and $D_{attack}$ and then projects onto an $\ell_2$ ball with $\epsilon=2 \times 0.998^t$, $1.5 \times 0.998^t, 0.5\times 0.998^t, 0.5\times 0.998^t$, $1$ and $1$ respectively once every $10$ SGD steps.
+The choice of hyper-parameters is taken from \cite{wang2020attack}. (ii) \textit{PGD with model replacement}: As it is a white box attack, the attacker can modify the hyper-parameters.
+Since the attacker scales its model, $\epsilon$ is shrunk apriori before sending it to the parameter server (PS), making it easier for the attack to pass through the defenses even after scaling.
 For \textbf{Setup 1} we use $\epsilon=2$ for all the defenses.
-For \textbf{Setup 2-3}, we use $\epsilon=0.083$ for all the defenses.
-For \textbf{Setup 4} and \textbf{5}, we use $\epsilon= 2$ and $0.01$ respectively for all the defenses.
-Table \ref{table:dataset-model} shows the hyper-parameters and the learning model used.
+For \textbf{Setup 2-4}, we use $\epsilon=0.083$ for all the defenses.
+For \textbf{Setup 5} and \textbf{6}, we use $\epsilon= 2$ and $0.01$ respectively for all the defenses.
+Table \ref{table:dataset-model} shows the hyper-parameters and the learning model.

-\textbf{Construction of datasets for Attack:}
+\subsection{Construction of datasets for Attack}

-\textbf{CIFAR-10 Label Flip dataset:} The class labels of the randomly selected CIFAR-10 images is changed to a specific class like bird.
-Figure \ref{fig:car} shows the random image of CIFAR-10.

-We randomly selected 784 images in the CIFAR-10 train dataset and 196 images in CIFAR-10 test dataset.
-The poisoned label we select for the these examples is ``bird".
+\textbf{CIFAR-10 Label Flip dataset:} The class labels of the randomly selected CIFAR-10 images is changed to a specific class like ``bird''.
+Figure \ref{fig:car} shows a random image of CIFAR-10.
+We randomly selected 784 images in the CIFAR-10 train set and 196 images in the CIFAR-10 test set.
+The poisoned label we select for these examples is ``bird".

 \textbf{CIFAR-10 Soutwest dataset:} This dataset is taken from \cite{wang2020attack}.
-Here $245$ Southwest aeroplane images are downloaded from Google Images and then resized to $32\times 32$ for compatibility with CIFAR-10.
-Then $245$ images are partitioned to $196$ and $49$ images for training and test sets respectively.
-Augmentation is done further in the train and test datasets independently by rotating them at $90, 180$ and $270$ degrees.

-At last, there are $784$ and $196$ Southwest aeroplane images in the train and test sets respectively with poisoned label ``truck".
-Figure \ref{fig:southwest} shows the southwest airline images.
+Here $245$ Southwest airplane images are downloaded from Google Images and then resized to $32\times 32$ for compatibility with CIFAR-10.
+Then $245$ images are partitioned into $196$ and $49$ images for training and test sets respectively.
+Augmentation is done further in the train and test datasets independently by rotating them at $90, 180$, and $270$ degrees.
+At last, there are $784$ and $196$ Southwest airplane images in the train and test sets respectively with the poisoned label ``truck".
+Figure \ref{fig:southwest} shows the Southwest airline images.